 You can register and start immediately.
 If you register for the course and pay with a credit card you will have immediate access to the course.
 Once your registration is complete, logout and log back in and your course will be listed on the campus page.
 If you cannot remember your account information, click the Forgot Password link on the login page and it will be emailed to you.

-This activity has been planned and implemented by the National Center for Interprofessional Practice and Education and the University of Arizona Andrew Weil Center for Integrative Medicine.
-In support of improving patient care, the National Center for Interprofessional Practice and Education is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), the American Nurses Credentialing Center (ANCC), and the Association of Social Work Boards (ASWB) to provide continuing education for the healthcare team.
+In support of improving patient care, this activity has been planned and implemented by Arizona State University and The University of Arizona Andrew Weil Center for Integrative Medicine (AWCIM).
+Arizona State University is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

-As a Jointly Accredited Organization, the National Center is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+As a Jointly Accredited Organization, Arizona State University is approved to offer social work continuing education by the Association of Social Work Board's (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved under this program.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-The National Center maintains responsibility for this course.
-Social workers completing this course receive continuing education credits.
+Arizona State University maintains responsibility for this course.
+Social Workers completing this course receive 5.6 credit hours of continuing education credits per individual session.

-In accordance with the Accreditation Council for Continuing Medical Education's Standards for Commercial Support, adopted by the Joint Accreditors for Interprofessional Continuing Education, the National Center for Interprofessional Practice and Education has a conflict of interest policy that requires that all individuals involved in the development of activity content disclose their relevant financial relationships with commercial interests/ineligible companies.
+In accordance with the Accreditation Council for Continuing Medical Education's Standards for Commercial Support, adopted by the Joint Accreditors for Interprofessional Continuing Education, Arizona State University has a conflict of interest policy that requires that all individuals involved in the development of activity content disclose their relevant financial relationships with commercial interests/ineligible companies.
 All potential conflicts of interest that arise based upon these financial relationships are resolved prior to the educational activity.

 Andrew Weil, Nancy Aton, Joseph Brimhall, Victoria Maizes, Fred Craigie, Robert Crocker, Hana Abdulaziz Feeney, Karen Gregory-Mercado, Naomi Lam, Pamela Lusk, Mary Marian, Hilary McClafferty, Leslie McGee, Martha Menard, Rebecca Schultz, Jaimie Perkunas, Lisa Powell, Mari Ricker, Douglas Taren, Ben Kligler, Patricia Lebensohn, Jeannie Lee, Robert Rhode, Grishondra Branch-Mays, Mary Von, Robb Russell, Arya Nielsen, Priscilla Abercrombie, Steven Gurgevich, Rubin Naiman